Ahmad Joudeh was born in Damascus in 1990 as a stateless refugee.

-In July 2016, Ahmad Joudeh danced for the souls of those who had lost their lives in the civil war in Yarmouk Camp and at the Roman amphitheatre of Palmyra, UNESCO World Heritage.
+In July 2016, Ahmad Joudeh danced for the souls of those who had lost their lives in the civil war at the Roman amphitheatre of Palmyra, a UNESCO World Heritage.
 This was probably the last art performance at this theatre before it was destroyed later in the year.
-The footage was shown in a documentary by Dutch National TV, first broadcast in The Netherlands in August 2016, and then in many other countries.
+The dance was filmed by Roozbeh Kaboly, a Dutch documentary filmmaker.
+The footage was broadcast first in Kaboly's reportage about Ahmad's life in Syria under the civil war in a TV news programme in The Netherlands in August 2016.
+The Reportage was shown in many other countries.

 Autobiography “DANZA O MUORI” (Dance or Die)